jaysoo/jaysoo.ca/_posts/2016-08-23-why-you-need-types.markdown

 (We also know that `add(add(1, 2), 3)` is valid, because the return type of `add` is `number`!)

-Now, for the `greet` function, it should be clear which of the following statements are valid or not.
+As for the `greet` function, it should be clear which of the following statements are valid or not.

 {% highlight js %}
 greet() // Valid with since name is optional